-1 The KEES shall be highly reliable and in the event the system goes down or loses connection the owner must be notified vithe KEES mobile app.
-2 The KEES will require an internet connection via Wi-Fi to communicate with the KEES mobile app.
+1 The KEES is highly reliable and in the event the system goes down the battery backup will take over and the embedded system will still operate.
+2 The KEES requires an internet connection via Wi-Fi to broadcast the web app.